-11 killed in Ukraine as Russia pounds rebel-claimed province
+12 killed in Ukraine as Russia pounds rebel-claimed province

-KRAMATORSK, Ukraine (AP) — Russian shelling killed at least seven civilians in Ukraine over the past 24 hours and wounded 25 more, Ukrainian officials said Wednesday.
+KRAMATORSK, Ukraine (AP) — Russian shelling killed at least eight civilians in Ukraine over the past 24 hours and wounded 25 more, Ukrainian officials said Wednesday.
 Pro-Russia separatists said attacks by Ukrainian forces killed four civilians.

 The Ukrainian presidential office said Russian forces targeted cities and villages in the country’s southeast, with most civilian casualties occurring in Donetsk province, where Russia ste pped up its offensive in recent days.